 If you have too many chargebacks from customers, you’re going to need to clear all that up, along with anything else you left dangling.
-If you really want a new merchant account, or start this one up again, you are going to need to walk a tight line of honesty to return into the good graces of the bank or servicer.
+If you really want a new merchant account or start this one up again, you are going to need to walk a tight line of honesty to return to the good graces of the bank or servicer.

 If a code is the only thing showing up on your report when you start your investigation, you can go here- http://bit.ly/1alMkr5.
 It shows a list with the codes that will help identify what has happened.

 It’s not going to be easy.
 Much like purgatory, you have a lot of work ahead of you, and things are going to get hot.
 You will need to follow their guidelines and jump through some hoops.
 You may even get your account back, or apply for a new one.
 The waiting will be the worst; after all, you just spent a whole lot of time clearing things up.
 They more than likely will deny you, but if they do, you still have options.